micahjon/micahjon.github.io/about.md

 # About Me

 Hi, I'm Micah!
-I'm a 28-year-old frontend engineer based in Portland.
+I'm a full-stack engineer based in Portland, OR.

-I'm currently heading up frontend dev at BeFunky, a popular WebGL-based [Photo Editor](https://www.befunky.com/create/) and [Graphic Design tool](https://www.befunky.com/create/designer/) that runs in the browser.
+I'm currently leading the front-end team at BeFunky, a popular WebGL-based [Photo Editor](https://www.befunky.com/create/) and [Graphic Design tool](https://www.befunky.com/create/designer/) that runs in the browser.

 ## Current Projects